-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 per family) under the High and Standard Option.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 if enrollment is in Self Plus one or in Self and Family) under the High and Standard Option.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - A High Option per admission deductible of \$100 (In-Network PPO) and \$300 (Non-Network) for inpatient hospital services. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - When you receive hospital observation services, we apply outpatient benefits to covered services up to 48 hours.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
+PPO benefits apply only when you use a PPO provider.
+When no PPO provider is available, non-PPO benefits apply. - A High Option per admission copayment of \$100 (In-Network PPO) and \$300 (Non-Network) for inpatient hospital services. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - When you receive hospital observation services, we apply outpatient benefits to covered services for up to 48 hours.
 Inpatient benefits will apply only when your physician formally admits you to the hospital as an inpatient.
 It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS INCLUDING OBSERVATION CARE EXCEEDING 48 HOURS, INPATIENT RESIDENTIAL TREATMENT CENTERS AND INTENSIVE DAY TREATMENT.
 FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.
 Refer to requirements for covered facilities shown in Section 3.
 Penalties are not subject to the catastrophic limit.

-subject to the entablishment.
 Benefits Description You pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.
 Professional Services High Option Standard Option We cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, marriage and family therapists.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
 Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: PPO: \$20 copayment per office visit (No deductible) PPO: \$15 copayment per office visit (No deductible) Diagnostic evaluationCrisis intervention and stabilization for acute episodes Non-PPO: 25% of the Plan allowance and any difference Non-PPO: 35% of the Plan allowance and any difference between our allowance and the Medication evaluation and management (pharmacotherapy) between our allowance and the billed amount Treatment and counseling (including individual or group therapy visits) • Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling • Professional charges for intensive outpatient treatment in a provider's office or other professional setting (requires precertification)
+Services include: PPO: \$20 copayment per office visit (No deductible) PPO: \$15 copayment per office visit (No deductible) Diagnostic evaluation allowance and any difference allowance and any Non-PPO: 25% of the Plan Non-PPO: 35% of Non-PPO: 35% of the Plan • Crisis intervention and stabilization for acute episodes allowance and any difference Medication evaluation and management (pharmacotherapy) between our allowance and the billed amount Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling